bunkerity/bunkerweb/README.md

 *SERVER_NAME*
 Values : <first name> <second name> ...
 Default value : www.bunkerity.com
-Sets the host names of the webserver.
-This is the names used by your clients.
+Sets the host names of the webserver separated with spaces.
+This must match the Host header sent by clients.
 Useful when used with AUTO_LETSENCRYPT=yes and/or DISABLE_DEFAULT_SERVER=yes.

+*WRITE_ACCESS*
+Values : yes | no
+Default value : no
+If set to yes, nginx will be granted write access to the /www directory.
+Set it to yes if your website uses file upload or creates dynamic files for example.

 ### HTTPS
 *AUTO_LETS_ENCRYPT*